 Coverdell Education Savings Account

-This account was created as an incentive to help parents and students save for education expenses.
-Unlike a 529 plan, a Coverdell ESA can be used to pay a student’s eligible k-12 expenses, as well as post-secondary expenses.
-On the other hand, income limits apply to contributors, and the total contributions for the beneficiary of this account cannot be more than $2,000 in any year, no matter how many accounts have been established.
+A Coverdell ESA can be used to pay either qualified higher education expenses or qualified elementary and secondary education expenses.
+Income limits apply to contributors, and the total contributions for the beneficiary of this account cannot be more than $2,000 in any year, no matter how many accounts have been established.
 A beneficiary is someone who is under age 18 or is a special needs beneficiary.

 Contributions to a Coverdell ESA are not deductible, but amounts deposited in the account grow tax free until distributed.
 The beneficiary will not owe tax on the distributions if they are less than a beneficiary’s qualified education expenses at an eligible institution.
 This benefit applies to qualified higher education expenses as well as to qualified elementary and secondary education expenses.